TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/CherryPick.rst

    Make sure to always get the latest patch set of the current review.
    You can check this by looking at the **Patch Sets** menu left of the :guilabel:`Download` button.
-If the link :guilabel:`Go to latest patch set` is not shown, so you know you picked the latest patch set.
+If the link :guilabel:`Go to latest patch set` is not shown, you know you picked the latest patch set.

 .. rst-class:: bignums-xxl